3 Reasons to Upgrade From Roller Chain to a Synchronous Belt Drive System

 • Higher strength-to-weight ratio

-• Greater environmental resistance (no degradation from water, oil, most contaminants
+• Greater environmental resistance (no degradation from water, oil, and most contaminants)

-Learn More from your IBT Power Transmission Belting Experts
+Learn More from IBT’s Power Transmission Belting Experts

-As your experts for power transmission belting, we want to help you find the best belt for your application.
-If you’re looking for the knowledge and expertise you need to keep your applications up-and-running, give us a call at 913-677-3151.
+As your experts for power transmission belting, we at IBT want to help you find the best belt for your application.
+If you’re looking for the knowledge and expertise you need to keep your applications up and running, contact us today at 913-677-3151.

 [hubspot type=cta portal=6200588 id=df30f85e-69ce-4398-a06c-b413286298ac]